-The current document identifies a list of gaps that can be useful for the continuous improvement of both legal and institutional aspects as well as monitoring and conservation measures of the Emerald Network in the Republic of Moldova.
-The table below highlight these gaps.
+The current document identifies a list of gaps that can be useful for the continuous improvement of both legal and institutional aspects, as well as of the monitoring system and conservation measures of the Emerald Network in the Republic of Moldova.
+The table below highlights these gaps.